 A number of reports into the state of the retail industry, including those published in 2017 by Deloitte and PwC, highlight the importance of business intelligence (BI) and analytics technology for store operators, along with the difficulties many experience in turning it to their competitive advantage.

 Some traditional retailers are successfully harnessing big data, using the insights gained from analytics to increase sales and profitability, but just how do they do that and perhaps more to the point, how can your company use retail business intelligence to increase revenue in its shops or stores?
+We've asked our BI consultants to share some insights and now present them to you.

 Of course, it’s not the data, the software, or even the two combined that drive sales, but the way your business makes use of these primary business-intelligence components.